Table of Contents

 An ETF is a type of mutual fund (ETF).
 However, they are structured as investment trusts that are traded on stock markets and hence benefit from the features of stocks.
 ETFs, for example, can be bought and traded at any time.
 ETFs can also be borrowed or sold short.

-ETFs also typically cost less than equivalent mutual funds.
+When compared to similar mutual funds, ETFs are often cheaper.
 Active options markets allow investors to hedge or leverage their positions.
 ETFs, like mutual funds, are tax-free.
-ETFs are cheaper and more liquid than mutual funds.
-The popularity of ETFs reflects their versatility and simplicity.
+Exchange-traded funds (ETFs) are more affordable and liquid than mutual funds.
+The flexibility and ease of ETFs have contributed to their widespread adoption.

 Equity Funds are Equities, or stock funds, the most common and one of the highest subscribed Mutual funds.
 As the name implies, this fund mostly invests in stocks.
 You may further divide this category into several subsets.
 Equity funds invest in a variety of enterprises, various sectors, and market cap including large, medium, and small companies.
 Investment philosophies such as aggressive growth, income, value, etc., make up the remaining categories.

 For more information regarding Equity Fund Investing.
 What are the Benefits and Features, CLICK HERE!

 An international fund invests only in assets located outside of its own country.
-Global funds can invest anywhere in the world, including your own country.
-These funds have typically been more volatile and vulnerable to specific national and political issues than just domestic investments.
+Mutual funds with a global focus can invest anywhere on the globe, other than your home nation.
+Historically, these funds’ performance has been more erratic and susceptible to specific national and political challenges than domestic investments alone.

 However, when utilized in conjunction with a well-balanced portfolio, they can reduce risk by increasing diversification.
-Even as the world’s economies become more intertwined, it’s likely that another economy may outshine yours (home country) and such a situation may help make money elsewhere.
+Even if globalization brings about greater economic integration, it’s possible that another economy may outshine yours (home country) and such a situation may help make money elsewhere.

 Balanced funds invest in stocks, bonds, money market instruments, and other investments.
 The objective is to reduce risk across asset classes.
 This sort of vehicle is also known as an asset allocation fund.
 These funds come in two varieties, each geared to the investor’s goals.

 Funds that have proved appealing but may not necessarily fall within the more stringent criteria mentioned thus far.
-These funds provide broader diversification in favor of a narrow emphasis on a certain industry or approach.
-Sector funds are specialized strategy funds that invest in certain economic sectors like financial services, IT, and healthcare.
+Instead of focusing just on one sector or strategy, these funds spread risk across a wider range of possibilities.
+Sector funds are a type of specialized strategy fund that invests in certain economic sectors, such as financial services, information technology (IT), and healthcare.

-On the other hand, sector funds can be extremely volatile due to significant company correlation.
+However, due to high levels of business correlation, sector funds are notorious for their volatility.
 While significant profits are more likely, a sector may fail (for example, the financial sector in 2008 and 2009).

-Also known as Environmental, social, and governance (ESG) funds are a type of mutual fund, that are Socially responsible (or ethical) funds only invest in companies that meet certain criteria.
+Also known as Environmental, social, and governance (ESG) funds are a type of mutual fund, that are Socially responsible (or ethical) funds that only invest in companies that meet certain criteria.
 For example, some socially responsible funds shun “sin” industries like tobacco, alcohol, weapons, and nuclear power.
 These funds are known as Environmental, Social, and Governance.

 The goal is to perform well while maintaining a good conscience.
 Other funds of this sort focus on green technology, including solar, wind, and recycling.